Praised by The New York Times

 High-Torque AC-Synchronous Motor

 The high-torque AC-synchronous motor is shock-mounted for improved isolation.
 An aluminum pulley drives the belt around a non-resonant polymer inner platter.
-MMF-2.2's 4.5 lb machined metal alloy platter is covered with an anti-resonant dark charcoal-grey coating to reduce platter ringing.
+MMF-2.2W's machined metal alloy platter comes with a felt mat that reduces resonance.

 "Hi-fi elitists may debate competing technologies of moving coil versus moving magnet cartridges as if Middle East peace depended on the answer, but turntables are really simple machines.
 It doesn't cost a great deal to get a good one, and today's turntables give you more for your money than they did when vinyl ruled.
 The celebrated Thorens 125 MKII, with tonearm, cost about $500 in 1975.
 (That's about $2,000 in today's dollars.)
 A comparable one in performance today, like the Music Hall MMF-2.2 or the Pro-Ject Debut III Esprit, costs $300 to $500."